openscaler-training/docker-K8s-Training/README.md

 - Add plugin Excalidraw
 - Clone the repo
-- Create new or existing obsidian vault than point to the cloned repo if any issue or question please posted it in the discession https://github.com/openscaler-training/docker-K8s-Training/discussions
+- Create new or existing obsidian vault than point to the cloned repo if any issue or question please posted it in the [Discussion](https://github.com/openscaler-training/docker-K8s-Training/discussions)